A streptococcal screen is a test to detect group A streptococcus, the most common cause of strep throat .

 How the Test is Performed:

 The test requires a throat swab.
-It takes about 7 minutes.
 The swab is tested to identify group A streptococcus, the cause of strep throat.
+It takes about 7 minutes to get the results.

 How to Prepare for the Test:

 There is no special preparation.
-Inform the health care provider if you are taking, or have recently taken, antibiotics.
+Tell your doctor if you are taking, or have recently taken antibiotics.

 How the Test will Feel: